andrewbrown-snhu/andrewbrown-snhu.github.io/index.md

 [Download the Full Narrative](https://github.com/andrewbrown-snhu/andrewbrown-snhu.github.io/Artifact2/Artifact%202%20-%20Algorithms%20and%20Data%20Structure%20-%20Narrative.docx)

-The artifact for category two is the course list program from the CS300 class.
-The program reads a comma delimited file that contains the course number, name and prerequisites.
+The artifact for category two is the course list program from the CS300 class that was created in December of 2023.
+The program reads a comma-delimited file that contains the course number, name, and prerequisites.
 When the user requests the application to display the list of courses, it will sort the list and print out the results.

 The reason the program was selected is that it uses a combination of data structures and algorithms to store the course list.
 The course list has a specific data structure to store the necessary data for each course, such as the course number, course name, and a list of the prerequisites.
 The course program also uses an algorithm to search for courses and to sort them in alphanumeric order by course number.
 In the current state, the sorting algorithm uses the built-in sorting that checks over the data as it is sorted, and for the dataset that is commonly used in the application, it will use the quicksort algorithm.

 I designed and evaluated computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices by improving the sorting algorithm to use merge sort since the data set for the courses won’t be extremely large.
 After this change is made, the worst-case time complexity will improve from O(n2) to O(n*log(n)).

 To implement the change in the code, I first needed to figure out how the merge sort algorithm works by looking at the pseudocode and then figuring out how to map it to the vector that was already created.
-The merge sort algorithm essentially creates temporary vectors and compares a defined key to add the courses to the temporary vector in sorted order.
+The merge sort algorithm essentially creates temporary vectors and compares a defined identifier to add the courses to the temporary vector in sorted order.
 In the pseudocode below, the merge function gets the start, middle, and end indexes of the array and fills the two temporary arrays:

 ![Figure 1](https://andrewbrown-snhu.github.io/assets/images/figure-1.png)